Saturday | November 2 | 4 PM

 James Bagwell conducts Bach and Telemann

 Soloists, Chorus, and the Berkshire Bach Ensemble

 The Berkshire Bach Society opens its 29th season on November 2, 2019 with a program of music by J.S.
 Bach and Georg Philip Telemann.
-James Bagwell returns to lead an ensemble of 14 singers and instrumentalists in the Bach cantatas BWV 153, Schau, lieber Gott, wie meine Feind (See, dear God, how my enemies) and BWV 192, Der Herr denket an uns (God is mindful of us), plus Telemann’s Missa Brevis in C Major, TWV 9:15, and his setting of Psalm 96, Singet dem Herrn ein neues Lied (Sing to the Lord a new song), TWV 7:30.
+James Bagwell returns to lead an ensemble of 14 singers and instrumentalists in the Bach cantatas BWV 153, Schau, lieber Gott, wie meine Feind (See, dear God, how my enemies) and BWV 192, Der Herr denket an uns (God is mindful of us), plus Telemann’s Missa Brevis in C Major, TWV 9:15, and his setting of Psalm 96, Singet dem Herrn ein neues Lied (Sing to the Lord a new song), TWV 7:30, and his Gulliver Suite for two violins.
 The works are rich in contrapuntal textures, satisfying harmonies, vocal solos, and grand choruses.

 Conductor James Bagwell is familiar to Berkshire Bach audiences as a master of choral technique and purity of sound, and in his realizations of the works on this program showcases the essential beauty of Baroque sacred vocal music.
 Professor of Music and Director of Performance Studies at Bard College, Bagwell is internationally recognized for his work conducting choral, operatic, and orchestral music.
 He has led important orchestras both in the U.S. and abroad, and he has worked with conductors from Charles Dutoit to Yannick Nezet-Seguin, Ricardo Muti, Andris Nelsons, Zubin Mehta, and others.
 The Berkshire Bach Society is pleased again to bring this accomplished conductor to our local Berkshires audience.